Batman110391/Form-NodeJs-Authentication-JWT-MongoDB/README.md

 - npm install bcryptjs (encrypt the password so that it cannot be recognized when sending data)
 - npm install jsonwebtoken (generate a token for the user)

+IMPORTANT!
+the node_modules folder is not included in this repository .. which is automatically generated if you follow the steps above

 # Frameworks and Libraries used

 * Nodejs